glgeorgiou/glgeorgiou/README.md

 - 👋 Hi, I’m George Georgiou - @glgeorgiou
-- 👀 I’m interested in web or software testing
+- 👀 I’m interested in QA Engineering /  testingCancel changes
-- 🌱 I’m currently learning QA
+- 🌱 I’m currently moving from web development to QA
 - 💞️ I’m looking to collaborate on any project related to QA
 - 📫 How to reach me in LinkedIn: https://www.linkedin.com/in/georgiosgeorgiougr/